mcellteam/cellblender_tutorials/cell_regulatory_processes.rst

 It is possible to use any plotting software to visualize the time series generated by MCell/CellBlender, including CellBlender own plugins if you so desire.
-We have provided a small Python scripts that satisfies our needs.
+We have provided a small Python script that satisfies our needs.
 Running it in the directory where your react\_data is located will generate an image for each file found in the directory.